 The dose of 300 mg soticlestat is the recommended phase 3 dose [2] and will be administered as a single-dose in this study.
-In addition, doses up to 1350 mg were administered in healthy participants and were found to be safe and well tolerated.
+In addition, doses up to 1350 mg were administered in healthy participants and was found to be safe and well tolerated.

-The doses of rifampin are administered for a very short duration in this study, any potential risk(s) to participants in this study following cumulative intake will be mitigated according to the dosing recommendations presented in the labelling [3].
+The doses of itraconazole and mefenamic acid administered in this study are not anticipated to induce any potential risk or benefit to participants participating in this study, as they are being administered according to the dosing recommendations presented in the labelling.

-The inclusion and exclusion criteria, screening, and safety monitoring practices employed by this protocol (ie, 12-lead ECG, vital signs, clinical laboratory tests, AE questioning, C-SSRS, and physical examinations) are adequate to protect the participant's safety and should detect all TEAEs.
+The inclusion and exclusion criteria, screening, and safety monitoring practices employed by this protocol (ie, 12-lead ECG, vital signs, clinical laboratory tests, AE questioning, C-SSRS, and physical examination) are adequate to protect the participant's safety and should detect all TEAEs.
+In addition, in Part 2, participants who are known or suspected to be poor CYP2C9 metabolizers based on previous history/experience with other CYP2C9 substrates will be excluded as they may have abnormally high plasma levels due to reduced metabolic clearance.